ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 need to process different headers, or the very same application interface that sits behind different reverse proxies may reply with different throttling headers.

-Here are some examples:

-- `X-RateLimit-Remaining` references different values, depending on the implementation:

-   * seconds remaining to the window expiration
-   * milliseconds remaining to the window expiration
-   * seconds since UTC, in UNIX Timestamp
-   * a datetime, either `HTTP-date` [RFC7231] or {{?RFC3339}}

-- different headers, with the same semantic, are used by different implementers:

-  * X-RateLimit-Limit and X-Rate-Limit-Limit
-  * X-RateLimit-Remaining and X-Rate-Limit-Remaining
-  * X-RateLimit-Reset and X-Rate-Limit-Reset

 ## This proposal